LCOGT/longtermphotzp/README.md

  Dependencies:
  * read-only access to LCO archive mount at /archive
- * read-only access to a local copy of the PANSTARRS catalog
+ * read-only access to a local copy of the Atlas refcat2 catalog
-   * This is accessible on chanunpa at /net/fsfs.lco.gtn/data/AstroCatalogs/PS1/
+   * This is accessible on chanunpa at /net/fsfs.lco.gtn/data/AstroCatalogs/Atlas-refcat2/
  * read/write access to a directory that will contain
    * The database file itself
    * mirror throughput model files, trend plots (pngs), and a html file gluing it all together.